mwszekely/preact-aria-widgets/README.md

 This library is split into two parts: hook implementations and component implementations.
 Both are very low level; the components expect you to pass in a `render` function that takes all the information and props that the hook as prepared for you and returns the actual markup used by that component.
 For example, `Checkbox` components can be rendered as `<label /><input />` or  `<label><input /></label>` or `<input aria-label="..." />`, etc. based on how you handle that `render` prop.

+The intent is to help ensure that individual widgets on a given page are accessible, but it is still up to you to ensure that the page as a whole is too.
+Don't forget to do lots of testing.

 Overall goals:
 * Widgets should all be equally accessible no matter the input method
 * Widgets are compliant with ARIA specifications